How meme king Litquidity is making bank by skewering Wall Street

 Lit notes that he can leverage his relationship with these followers to influence their purchasing habits, something that informs his investments, which include social trading app Iris, hiring platform Pallet, and shoe brand Amberjack.
 “People say a picture is worth a thousand words; I would say a meme is worth ten thousand words,” says Melas-Kyriazi of Bain Capital.
 “It drives culture and even decision-making.”

 The picture turns murky when it comes to Lit’s advertisers.
 While crypto bros and meme stock day traders have been a frequent target of Lit’s humor, his early sponsors include some of the very companies that have supported their lifestyles.
-In February, Litquidity pulled in crypto exchange CoinFlex as a newsletter and podcast sponsor in an annual deal worth $1.5 million.
+In February, Litquidity pulled in crypto exchange CoinFlex as a podcast sponsor in an annual deal worth $1.5 million.
 Three months later, CoinFlex paused all withdrawals on its platform due to what it called “extreme market conditions” and dropped its sponsorship with Litquidity.
 It’s currently allowing users to withdraw 10% of their account balance, while laying off up to 60% of its staff.
 (Lit says he has lined up another “big sponsor” that will be announced soon.)
-Another advertiser, Sweater Ventures, an investment platform that describes itself as “the venture capital fund for everyone,” likely won’t do much to quell the impression that Lit is a bit too agnostic when it comes to sponsors.
+Another advertiser (and portfolio company), Sweater Ventures, an investment platform that describes itself as “the venture capital fund for everyone,” likely won’t do much to quell the impression that Lit is a bit too agnostic when it comes to sponsors.

 Other companies pay Litquidity to post job listings in the newsletter, which Lit says has an average unique open rate of nearly 60%.
 Career-development and education platform OfficeHours worked with the brand to create the Litquidity Student-Athlete mentorship program, billed as “the best preparation out there for the future Patrick and Patricia Batemans of the world.”
 Lit has crafted sponsored social posts (aka MaaS) for the likes of Karat Financial and Polymarket and even partnered with Houston-based RCI Hospitality Holdings, which includes strip clubs, nightclubs, and a “breastaurant” concept, to cohost the company’s Q2 2022 earnings call on Twitter Spaces.
 The event was chaotic and confusing, but served its purpose of raising brand awareness.